 What Users Think About Nimble

-Users say Nimble’s user interface is easy to understand and are complimentary about its customer support.
-They said, however, that the mobile app could be improved.
-Users also report the setup widget can be buggy when handling contacts of the same name, and would like the ability to see multiple user deals all at once or better able to customize their deal view.
-You can read more about this product on our Nimble review page.
+Users say Nimble’s user interface is easy to understand and are complimentary about its customer support, though stated the mobile app could be improved.
+Users also report the setup widget can be buggy when handling contacts of the same name and would like the ability to see multiple user deals all at once or be better able to customize their deal view.

 Where to Find Nimble